DirkMahler/twitter-search-client/README.md

 # twitter-search-client
-A feature toggle demo application.
-It uses Spring Boot, Thymeleaf, Spring Social and Togglz.
+A feature toggle demo application, using Spring Boot, Thymeleaf, Spring Social and Togglz.